 The mission of Chandler Design-Build is first and foremost to provide meaningful, sustainable, and gainful employment for our stakeholders and employees.
-Our primary business is building unique mid-priced homes for clients who are looking for a more personalized home building experience, custom craftsmanship, and an emphasis on "green building" systems with sustainable, low embodied energy content materials that are not pretending to be something other than what they really are.
+Our primary business is designing unique mid-priced homes for clients who are looking for a more personalized home building experience, custom craftsmanship, and an emphasis on "green building" systems with sustainable, low embodied energy content materials that are not pretending to be something other than what they really are.

 In that learning and growth are important elements in sustaining quality of life, we choose to train our co-workers in skills related to running a construction company such as plumbing, radiant floor heating, solar heating, building design, woodworking, and computer use understanding that the kind of people we want to have working with us are skill collectors who are always in pursuit of improving their skill set and their mastery of the many trades involved in homebuilding.